eth-educators/eth-docker-docs/website/docs/Usage/ResourceUsage.md

 | Erigon | 2.28.1 | Oct 2022 | ~913 GiB | ~18 GiB / week | See comment | 50-100% | Erigon will have the OS use all available RAM as a DB cache during post-sync operation, but this RAM is free to be used by other programs as needed.
 During sync, it may run out of memory on machines with less than 32 GiB |

 Notes on disk usage
-- Geth -  DB size can be reduced when it grew too large by [offline(!) prune](../Support/GethPrune.md)
+- Geth -  DB size can be reduced when it grew too large, by [offline(!) prune](../Support/GethPrune.md)
-- Nethermind - DB size can be reduced when it grow too large by online prune: Switch to full prune, manually start prune, switch back to memory prune
+- Nethermind - DB size can be reduced when it grew too large, by [online prune](../Support/GethPrune.md)
 - Erigon does not compress its DB, leaving that to the filesystem.
-With ZFS and lz4, it compresses around 1.4x.
-Be sure to set recordsize 16k on Erigon's dataset.

 ## Test Systems